anufrievroman/limms-website/content/english/collaborations.md

 ## MiNanoBio
 #### MIcro-&NANO-technology for BIO-engineering and bio-sensing

-Exchange knowledge and technologies in the field of bioengineering and biosensing.
-The goal is to set up advanced micro-&nano- technologies and biophysical models in LAAS and implement them in advanced bioengineered systems and applications in LIMMS/IIS.
+The MiNanoBio international project team,  between LAAS-CNRS in Toulouse and LIMMS-IIS, is actively developing collaborative projects in the fields of bioengineering and biosensing, including exchange of knowledge and technologies.
+One direction is to establish advanced micro- and nano-technologies, as well as biophysical models, at LAAS, and subsequently integrate them into advanced bioengineered systems and applications at LIMMS.
+It is articulated around 4 research activities involving researchers from IIS and LAAS-CNRS:

 {{< image src="images/minanobio.png" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}

+#### Coordinators

+- Yoshiho Ikeuchi ,LIMMS-IIS
+- Guilhem Larrieu, LAAS-CNRS

-#### Laboratories
+#### Participants

+**LIMMS-IIS**

 - Ikeuchi Lab
 - SH Kim Lab